Russian Federation country brief

 Australia and Russia engage in a number of important international and multilateral fora, including those involved with non-proliferation issues and regional security.
 Australia and Russia concluded a bilateral Double Taxation Agreement in September 2000, which came into effect in 2004.
 In 2010, Australia and Russia signed a Memorandum of Understanding on Agricultural Cooperation.
 Russian students are also eligible to apply for Endeavour Award scholarships under the Australia Awards.

 President Putin became the first Russian leader to visit Australia when he attended APEC Leaders' Week in September 2007.
 During Putin's visit, Australia and Russia signed an Agreement on Cooperation in the Use of Nuclear Energy, which entered into force in November 2010.
+However, since the introduction of autonomous sanctions on Russia in relation to the situation in Ukraine, Australia has suspended all uranium sales to Russia until further notice.
+President Putin again visited Australia in November 2014 for the G20 Leaders’ Summit in Brisbane.

 In September 2013, Foreign Minister Bob Carr visited Moscow, where he met Foreign Minister Sergey Lavrov, and St Petersburg to represent the Prime Minister at the G20 Summit.
 In April 2013, Foreign Minister Julie Bishop visited Moscow in her then role as Deputy Leader of the Opposition.
 She met Russian Foreign Minister Sergey Lavrov, other Russian ministers, parliamentarians, senior officials, and business leaders.
 Prime Minister Julia Gillard attended the APEC Summit in Vladivostok in September 2012.
 In January 2012, Minister Lavrov visited Sydney, and signed a bilateral Memorandum of Understanding on Antarctic Cooperation.